ammonia2/snakeGame/README.md

 Then type **./game-release**

 You can play the Game using the Arrow-up, down, left and right keys on keyboard and Exit by pressing Esc.

+You can edit the Game functionalities in the **game-release.cpp** file